Nonparametric maximum likelihood methods for binary response models with random coefficients: Multivariate Randomness

 where $p_j$ denotes the probability assigned to $C_j$, and we can express the log likelihood in terms of these probabilities, $p = (p_j)_{j=1:M}$,

-The vector $p$ must lie in the $M-1$ dimensional unit simplex so we have a strictly concave objective function defined on a convex set that yields a unique solution.
+This log likelihood is strictly concave in the $n$-vector of half-space probabilities, $q = (F(R_i))$, which is restricted to lie in a convex set and is, therefore, uniquely determined.
+Uniqueness of the $M$ vector $p$ is, however, a more delicate issue.
+In Appendix \ref{app.nonu} we describe a counterexample for which there is a convex set of solutions in $p$ each element of which determines the same vector $q$.
+The vector $p$ must lie in the $M-1$ dimensional unit simplex and satisfy $q = Ap$ for the $n$ by $M$ Boolean matrix, $A = (1(C_j \subset R_i))$.
+When $M > n$ there is the possibility that $p$ may be non-unique as noted earlier by \citeasnoun{GG94} and \citeasnoun{Lindsay.95}.
 Just as in the univariate setting where we need not consider {\it all} intervals only those with locally maximal counts, we now need only consider polygons with locally maximal counts, thereby reducing the dimension, $M$, of the vector $p$.
+Often, this initial step will reduce $M$ to less than $n$; when it fails to do so the non-negativity constraints on the components of $p$ in the convex optimization of the log likelihood tend to accomplish this.

 We now illustrate how to find the maximal polygons for our toy example with $n=5$.
 Figure \ref{fig.maxint} shows that there are three maximal polygons, all shaded and denoted as $\{C_1,C_2,C_3\}$.
 Polygon $C_1$ is the intersection of $\{R_1,R_3,R_4,R_5\}$, $C_2$ is the intersection of $\{R_1,R_2,R_4,R_5\}$ and $C_3$ is the intersection of $\{R_1,R_2,R_3\}$.
-Each is locally maximal in the sense that they are formed by more intersecting halfspaces than any of their neighbours.
-The maximum likelihood estimator for $p$ is defined as the maximizers of,
+Each is locally maximal in the sense that they are formed by more intersecting half-spaces than any of their neighbours.
+The maximum likelihood estimator for $p$ is defined as any maximizer of,

 which leads to the unique solution, $p_1 = p_2 = 1/2$ and $p_3 = 0$, and the optimal log-likelihood of $\log(1/4) = -1.3863$.
 We should again stress that although the mass associated with the two optimal polygons is uniquely determined by maximizing the likelihood, the position of the mass is ambiguous, confined only to the regions bounded by the two polygons.